rtlayzell/libimg/README.md

 ### Writing Bitmaps
 The libraries stream manipulators `bmp`, `png`, `tif`, and `jpg` serve the purpose of specifying how to read or write a `bitmap`.
 By default, `bitmap` will try to deduce the file format when loading an image, and when saving a `bitmap` from scratch, the default is to produce a BMP file.

-The following is an example of to load an image and re-save it in a different format.
+The following is an example of how to load an image and re-save it in a different format.

 ```C++
 #include <iostream>